William-Robert-Robertson/WildCamera/README.md

 In a brighter location but with little direct sunlight

 - 160 to 190 Wh per day

-Measurements on a Swiss forest floor are in directory [/Power Harvesting/](https://github.com/William-Robert-Robertson/WildCamera/tree/main/Power%20Harvesting)

 Worst case based on "The Distribution of Solar Radiation Within a Deciduous Forest" Hutchison & Matt 1977 - on forest floor on 16 January 1973 and 20% efficiency